What you Need to Do Before Working with a Brand and Website Designer

 Before working with a brand designer, you should also make sure it’s the right time for this kind of investment.
 Is branding the next right step for your business?
 Or should you focus on mastering sales skills or improving your processes first?
 If you’re not sure, we can always talk about it on a discovery call!

 These are the most important things you should do before working with a brand designer to see the most success with your project.
 This list will likely be a little different for every business!
-If you want to contact a designer, but you’re not sure you have everything ready, don’t be afraid to reach out anyway!
+If you want to contact a designer, but you’re not sure you have everything ready, don’t be afraid to reach out anyway.
 There’s a very good chance they can help you with some of these, or connect you with someone who can.